mos3abof/mos3abof.github.io/content/blog/2019-06-26-2018-state-of-the-union/index.md

 ### A Friend Visited from Egypt

-![Picking Osama, on the right, from Schönefeld airport](/images/osama-shoenefeld.jpg)
+![Picking Osama, on the right, from Schönefeld airport](osama-shoenefeld.jpg)

 In 2018, my friend Osama visited me from Egypt as part of a Euro-trip he had.
-Unfortunately, we couldn’t spend as much time together as we hoped to because of all the interviews I had coinciding with the visit.
+Unfortunately, we coudln’t spend as much time together as we hoped to because of all the interviews I had coinciding with the visit.
 Let’s see what the future holds.